rtoal/plainscript/docs/index.md

         return a * b + c
     f(1, b - 10)
 ```
 Each parameter comes into scope immediately after it is declared, so parameters can use earlier parameters in their default expressions.
 Parameters and local variables live in the same scope.
-The function name belongs to the outer scope.
-Conceptually it is comes into existence after the definition line, so (1) you _can_ call a function recursively, but you _cannot_ call the function in the default expressions of its own parameters.
+The function name belongs to the outer scope, and comes into scope immediately, so you can call a function recursively (in its own body), as well as use it in the default expressions of its own parameters!
+This is like JavaScript and unlike Python.

 Parameters without default expressions are _required_ parameters; those with default expressions are _optional_ parameters.
 You may not place a required parameter after an optional one.